vikiival/sub0-reset/multicall/README.md

 3. Send both to another address
 4. create system.remark with following format: task_multicall/address

+### Notes

+Part of the implementation is in `config/calls.ts` file.
+Implement them first so you can use them in your script.

 > [!NOTE]
 > [You can find the faucet here](https://faucet.polkadot.io/?parachain=1000)